 Start brushing your child’s teeth as soon as the first tooth erupts in the child’s mouth.
 Brushing can be started using a normal silicone finger brush and slowly you can shift to a normal kids age appropriate tooth brush.

 The American Academy of Pediatric Dentistry recommends, brushing of kids teeth should be done with a grain size of kids age appropriate fluoridated toothpaste as soon as the first tooth erupts in the oral cavity.

 A grain size of tooth paste should be used till the age of 3 years and a pea size after the age of 3 years.

 You can click the link below and know the exciting ways to help your child start brushing his or her teeth.

-The most important and the best way to help your brush teeth by starting early.
+The most important and the best way to help your child to develop the habit of brushing teeth is by starting early.

-- First Dental Visit: The first dental visit of your child should be at his or her first birthday or, within the first 6 months of the eruption of the first tooth.
+The First dental visit of your child should be at his or her first birthday or, within the first 6 months of the eruption of the first tooth.

 An annual dental check up is important to prevent any tooth decay or any other problem that might be present.
 Something that is caught early can be treated better.